 Purely as an antidote to this ignorance, events like the Know Your Rights seminar are important because of the intrinsic value of their content.
 It is useful to know that campus administrators at a public university are considered state actors and cannot search your dorm on a whim.
 It is useful to know that you have the right to record interactions with law enforcement.
 It is very useful to know that your roommate could potentially put you in jeopardy by giving state actors consent to search your room (if you haven’t already, kindly ask your roommate to, you know, NOT DO THAT).

 Ignorance enables abuse.
-The statist regimes of the 20th century knew this fact and crafted complex, broad legal codes accordingly.
+The statist regimes of the 20th century knew this fact and crafted complex, overly-broad legal codes accordingly.
 In Soviet-era Russia, political rivals were arrested by the NKVD, Russia’s secret police, on the basis of vaguely defined crimes, such as “counter-revolutionary activity,” and charged without trial.
 The People’s Republic of China criminalizes the “use (of) rumor, slander or other means to encourage subversion of the political power of the State or to overthrow the socialist system.”
-These laws were purposefully vague by authoritarian regimes and kept so by a lack of judicial clarification.
-In a system where laws are incomprehensible, ignorance cannot but obtain.
+These laws are purposefully vague.
+In a system where laws are incomprehensible, ignorance is inevitable.

 Americans, however, have no such excuse.
 The Bill of Rights explicitly declares many of our core rights and is available across nearly every media platform in existence.
 Doubt it?
 Enjoy your constitutional freedoms on a cold day wearing this constitution shawl and drinking out of this Bill of Rights mug, all while snuggled warmly under the First Amendment.